catalystdao/catalyst-documentation/src/content/docs/relayer/setup.md

 :::tip[Private Key Format]
 A proper private key begins with **0x**.
 Metamask does not add 0x to the front of the privatekey and you may have to do that yourself.
-The privatekey should be 64 charactors long without 0x and 66 charactors long with 0x.
+The privatekey should be 64 characters long without 0x and 66 characters long with 0x.
 :::

 :::caution
-Do not use this private key for other applications as it could interfear with the operation of the relayer wallet.
+Do not use this private key for other applications as it could interfere with the operation of the relayer wallet.
 Use a dedicated private key for the relayer to ensure proper operation.
 :::

 ### RPCs